Capital Health – East Trenton Closure

 What are the requirements for successful completion of the residency?

-- The entire residency completion requirements are detailed in the residency manual.
+• The entire residency completion requirements are detailed in the residency manual which will be provided to you upon invitation for interview if selected.

-- Residents must complete all scheduled rotational and longitudinal experiences, including the objectives within the operational staffing experience and attain Achievement status for at least 80% of Goals and Objectives for the program with at least Satisfactory Progress made in all other areas, including operational requirements.
-Completion of rotations and learning experiences involves making progress towards independently performing the activities tied to the goals and objectives defined within each experience.
+• Residents must complete all scheduled rotational and longitudinal experiences and attain Achievement for Residency status for at least 80% of ASHP’s Goals and Objectives for the program with at least satisfactory progress made in all other areas, including operational requirements.
+Residents will be required to attain Achievement for Residency of specific objectives related to the research project as well as additional selected objectives as per the program manual.
+Completion of rotations and learning experiences involves making progress towards independently performing the activities tied to the Goals and Objectives defined within each experience.
 The expected level of independence in performing the activities may depend on when the experience is scheduled during the year.
-Progress is monitored via the Pharmacademic® system.
+Progress is monitored via the Pharmacademic® system (ASHP endorsed and required).

-- Completion of a research project and presentation at a relevant professional conference and manuscript worthy of submission to appropriate journal.
+• Completion of a research project and presentation at a professional conference and manuscript worthy of submission to appropriate journal.

-- In addition to requirements listed above and in the residency manual, the PGY2 resident is required to complete the PGY2 Pharmacotherapy Residency Disease State Appendix, assume role of the chief resident and complete a residency portfolio at the end of the residency year.
+• In addition to requirements listed above and in the residency manual, the PGY2 resident is required to satisfy the requirements defined in the ASHP PGY2 Critical Care Residency Disease State Appendix and assume role of the chief resident.

 How are research projects selected?